eirbot/eirbot-B-G431B-ESC1-guide/README.md

     P = Kp / KpDivisor
     I = Ki / KiDivisor
 ```
 Where Kp and Ki are integers and KpDivisor and KiDivisor are power of 2 integers.
 If you already have some Control Theory knowledge, you might be used to tune P and I through a single float value but the methodology here is still the same.
+The execution rate of the PI is 1ms.

 The easiest way to determine the right values for Kp and Ki is to use the Motor Pilot tool through experimentation by plotting the speed sensed by the board after a set of step input.